Pete Orr: Atlanta Braves

+Orr made his major league debut for Atlanta on April 5, 2005.
+His first MLB home run was a pinch-hit home run off Roberto Hernández of the New York Mets on April 25.
+He proved to be a versatile defender, playing second base, third base, and various outfield positions during the 2005 season.
+In a career-high 112 games, only 21 of them starts, he batted .300 with 1 home run, 8 RBI, and 7 stolen bases.
+In his only MLB postseason appearance, he batted 0-for-2 as a pinch hitter in the National League Division Series.

+Orr filled a similar bench role in 2006, batting .253 in 102 games.
+His lone home run on the season was, again, a pinch-hit home run, dingering off Ramón Ortiz of the Washington Nationals on June 7.
-Orr was optioned to Triple-A Richmond on July 5, 2007, when the Braves called up Jo-Jo Reyes from Triple-A Richmond to make his Major League debut.
-He was brought up again on August 27.

-Orr was designated for assignment by the Atlanta Braves on November 20, 2007, and was released on November 28, 2007.
+Orr was optioned to Triple-A Richmond on July 5, 2007, when the Braves called up Jo-Jo Reyes.
+Orr was brought up again on August 27.
+He was designated for assignment by the Atlanta Braves on November 20 and was released on November 28.

 Washington Nationals

 In December 2007, Orr signed a minor league contract with the Washington Nationals and on June 21, 2008, his contract was selected by the Nationals along with right-handed pitcher Steven Shell.

-On October 30, 2008, Orr rejected his assignment to AAA and became a free agent.
+On October 30, 2008, Orr rejected his assignment to Triple-A and became a free agent.
 However, he returned to the team two weeks later, signing a minor league deal, playing with the Syracuse Chiefs in the International League, with a chance to earn a spot on the team in the spring.
+He returned to the majors at the end of August.
+He hit a walk-off sacrifice fly against the Los Angeles Dodgers on September 23 and a game-winning single against Atlanta on October 1.